Jürgen Gehrels

-Jürgen Carlos Gehrels FIET (born 24 July 1935) is a German businessman, and a former Chief Executive and Chairman of Siemens UK (Siemens Holdings plc).
+Jürgen Carlos Gehrels KBE FIET (born 24 July 1935) is a German businessman, and a former Chief Executive and Chairman of Siemens UK (Siemens Holdings plc).

 Early life

 He was the son of Dr Hans Gehrels and Ursula da Rocha.
 He attended the Technical University of Munich and Technische Universität Berlin.

 Career

 Siemens

-From 1965-79 he worked for Siemens AG in Germany.
+From 1965 to 1979 he worked for Siemens AG in Germany.